The NIHR has a long established history of funding studies with an element of international collaboration.

 Watch our video describing the different scenarios in which the NIHR will join international studies.

-If you have a specific query in relation to the international element of your proposal please contact email@example.com.
-Otherwise for any other programme related queries applicants should refer to the programme contact information.
+If you have a specific query in relation to the international element of your proposal please contact the relevant NIHR research programme.
+If your enquiry is general please email email@example.com

 Funding: NIHR funding for recruitment is only applicable to research in UK institutions.
 International recruitment is funded from other sources